 How to Clean a Washing Machine

-Cleaning your washing machine is actually pretty straight forward – and pretty necessary.
-In fact, consider doing this cleaning once a month if you are a heavy user and a couple times a year otherwise.
-Of course, maintaining it means it lasts longer and also you can rid it of moldy smells caused by stale soap build up and fabric softener.
-It also means you get a better quality wash.
+Cleaning your washing machine is actually pretty straightforward and necessary.
+Therefore, consider doing this cleaning once a month if you are a heavy user and a couple times a year otherwise.
+Maintaining it also means it lasts longer.
+As well, it allows you to get rid of moldy smells caused by stale soap build up and fabric softener.
+Above all, it means you get a better quality wash.

 Cycle One – Baking Soda

-With an empty washing machine, add in about two cups of baking soda directly into the washing machine – this is going to gently scrub the inside and combat those stale, moldy odors that are left behind via old soap and fabric softener deposits..run a large, long, hot water cycle and leave it be.
+Begin with an empty washing machine.
+Add in about two cups of baking soda directly into the washing machine.
+This is going to gently scrub the inside and combat those stale, moldy odors that are left behind via old soap and fabric softener deposits.
+Next, run a large, long, hot water cycle and leave it be.
 If your machine has a self-clean cycle, use it.

 Cycle Two – Vinegar

-Next, we’ll add in 2 cups of plain white vinegar and 10 drops of essential oil like tea tree or lavender which help with mildew and mineral deposits and will also act as a mild disinfectant.
-Run another cycle through and set it to the longest, hottest and biggest setting you can find.
-Let ‘er rip!
+After that, you want to add 2 cups of plain white vinegar and 10 drops of essential oil like tea tree or lavender.
+The reason being that these EOs help with mildew and mineral deposits and act as a mild disinfectant.
+Then, run another cycle through and set it to the longest, hottest and biggest setting you can find.
 The vinegar will help break down any deposits and further remove moldy smells.

-Once both cycles are complete, you can give a quick wipe down to the drum and agitator using a cotton cloth and vinegar.
+After both cycles are complete, you can give a quick wipe down to the drum and agitator using a microfiber cloth and vinegar.
 If you have any stains, try rubbing them with a paste of baking soda and water and a non-scratching sponge.
 That should remove just about everything.

-Now, on front load washers, that rubber seal clings on to all kinds of bad stuff, so for this, dip a cotton cloth into plain white vinegar and 10 drops of tea tree oil or lavender oil and give it a good wipe down.
+Furthermore, on front load washers, that rubber seal clings on to all kinds of bad stuff.
+So, for this area, dip a cloth into plain white vinegar and 10 drops of tea tree oil or lavender oil and give it a good wipe down.
 You’ve got to get rid of all that mildew.

 Clean Machine Exterior, Door, and Dispensing Trays

-Next we’ll tackle the exterior parts of the machine including your detergent dispensers, all cracks and crevices, door frame and all exterior surfaces.
-Clean the inside and outside of the door with vinegar and water, and a cotton cloth.
+Next, we’ll tackle the exterior parts of the machine including your detergent dispensers, all cracks and crevices, door frame and all exterior surfaces.
+First, clean the inside and outside of the door with vinegar and water using a microfiber cloth.
 You might really need to scrub well!
-Use an all-purpose cleaner and pre-soak really dirty areas around the washer.
-Scrub grimy areas where necessary with a cleaning toothbrush (and baking soda, if needed) and wipe everything clean with a cotton cloth.
-If possible, you can soak your dispensing trays and then wipe clean.
+Secondly, use an all-purpose cleaner and pre-soak really dirty areas around the washer.
+Finally, scrub grimy areas where necessary with a cleaning toothbrush (and baking soda, if needed) and wipe everything clean with a cotton cloth.
+You can also soak your dispensing trays and then wipe clean.
 They can get really grotty and moldy.

 Extra Care Tips

 Always leave the door open when you are done with your washing – always.
-This lets the remaining moisture evaporate and avoids mold and mildew growth..so if smelly laundry is a problem, this will solve it.
+This lets the remaining moisture evaporate and avoids mold and mildew growth.
+If smelly laundry is a problem, this will solve it.

-Also, remove your clothes from the washing machine ASAP – same reason as my last point.
+Remove your clothes from the washing machine ASAP for the same reason as the last point.

-And try to avoid store bought fabric softeners if at all possible.
-They leave a residue not only on your clothes – but also in your washing machine, which as we now know causes odours.
-We have two easy homemade fabric softener alternatives available by clicking HERE.
+And try to avoid store-bought fabric softeners.
+They leave a residue, not only on your clothes but also in your washing machine.
+As we now know this causes odors.
+We have some easy homemade fabric softener alternatives available.

 Finally, use the correct amount of detergent, always.
-Too much detergent will cling to the walls of your machine and lead to odours and dull clothes.
-These detergents are designed to be used in small quantities.
+Too much detergent will cling to the walls of your machine and lead to odors and dull clothes.
+These detergents are designed to be used in small quantities, especially in HE machines.

 How to Clean a Dryer

-Cleaning the dryer is a little more difficult than cleaning the washing machine, however, it’s also fair to say it’s much more important to clean your dryer, because dirty dryers – can lead to fiery dryers.
+Cleaning the dryer is a little more difficult than cleaning the washing machine.
+However, it’s very important to clean your dryer, because dirty dryers can lead to fiery dryers.
 Lint is flammable stuff and if it touches a heating coil, well, you know what happens.
 You can do this every 6-12 months depending on usage.
 So brace yourself and get a screwdriver, we kinda have to take it apart.

-- Start by unplugging our dryer and emptying your lint trap.
+- Start by unplugging your dryer and emptying the lint trap.

-- You can also take the discharge hose out from the back of the dryer (the silver elephant trunk thing) and give it a good shake to remove any debris.
+- You can also take the discharge hose out from the back of the dryer (the silver elephant trunk thing).
+Then give it a good shake to remove any debris.

-Now all dryers are created differently and I would recommend consulting your manufacturer’s instructions for the exact directives on this step.
+Now all dryers are created differently.
+I would strongly recommend consulting your manufacturer’s instructions for the exact directives on these next steps.

-- But essentially, you want to unscrew the back panel and pop it off.
-When you remove that, you’ll likely see a TON of lint on the base, in the canal leading to your discharge line and throughout the innards of your machine.
+- Firstly, you want to unscrew the back panel and then pop it off.
+After you remove that, you’ll likely see a TON of lint on the base, in the canal leading to your discharge line and throughout the innards of your machine.
 Vacuum this up and use a brush attachment or a crevice tool to get into any difficult areas.

-- Vacuum the lint trap itself and if you can remove part of the lint trap by unscrewing it (if possible) to get to the innards, do it, you’ll find a freakish amount of dust.
-Make sure you keep those screws separate – you don’t want to vacuum those up!
+- Secondly, vacuum the lint trap itself.
+If you can, remove part of the lint trap by unscrewing it to get to the inside; you’ll find a freakish amount of dust.
+Make sure you keep those screws separate as you don’t want to vacuum those up!
 Some people use a specialty vacuum part or a brush to do this, which is totally acceptable.

-- Vacuum anything left behind in the drum too.
-Be warned, you might find a zoo full of dust bunnies down there.
+- Next, vacuum anything left behind in the drum.
+However, be warned that you might find a zoo full of dust bunnies down there.

-- Once this is done, give it a quick wipedown using an all-purpose cleaner and a cotton cloth and put everything back together including panels, hoses and plug it back in.
+- Finally, give it a quick wipedown using an all-purpose cleaner and a microfiber cloth.
+Then put everything back together including panels, hoses and plug it back in.